RubCut/2GIS-Smartspacer-Plugin/README.md

 that show ETA via the 2GIS API:

 - 🚗 by car;
-- 🚶 on foot;
+- 🚶 on foot
-- 🚌 on public transport.

-All three modes share the same destination.
+All two modes share the same destination.
 It can be looked up by address through the Geocoder API, or set manually as latitude and longitude.

 ## Features